If your law firm is looking for a partner to handle your website design and digital marketing, it’s likely that you’ve come across Scorpion.

 Let me be clear: There is nothing wrong with any of this.
 Scorpion is an ambitious company that invests aggressively in its own growth.

-At Juris Digital we value growth as well, but these sorts of tactics simply don’t align with our ethos.
+At Juris Digital we value growth as well, but these sorts of tactics don’t align with our ethos.
 We rely almost exclusively on inbound marketing and word of mouth to earn clients because that’s the sort of marketing we believe in, and it’s the sort of marketing we do for our clients.
 We are also conscious of our client-to-employee ratio.
 While we embrace automation where it makes sense, we fundamentally believe that exceptional marketing requires time and attention from creative and strategic human beings.
-For this reason, we prioritize investing in our team while working towards responsible growth which keeps the interests of our existing clients at the forefront.
+For this reason, we prioritize investing in our team while working towards sustainable growth, which keeps the interests of our existing clients at the forefront.

 Scorpion Marketing is not the right choice for every law firm; neither are we!
 No single agency is the right choice for every law firm.